-1. The maintenance and integrity of the Endurance Worldwide Insurance Limited web site is the responsibility of the Directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Solvency and Financial Condition Report since it was approved.
+1. The maintenance and integrity of the Sompo International web site, where Endurance Worldwide Insurance Limited's Solvency and Financial Conditrion Report is uploaded, is the responsibility of the Directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Solvency and Financial Condition Report since it was approved.